 Family is an important part of intervention.
 Parents often struggle at home when dealing with a child who has ADHD.
+Parents can receive counseling and training under IDEA which can help them target areas of difficulty.
 Ashley states:

 AD/HD children are not your average children and they do not readily respond to the usual parenting methods.
 Parents raising AD/HD children need to go above and beyond the usual parenting techniques.
 Be sure your parenting skills include: